prlabfum/Matlab-Toolbox/README.md

 Dependencies
 ============

-scikit-learn is tested to work under MATLAB 2010 or higher.
+This Toolbox is tested to work under MATLAB 2010 or higher.

 Use
 =======